 In 1970, Intel developed the first ever microchip processor called Intel 1103 and in 1973, the Ethernet was developed to connect multiple hardware and computers together.

-From 1974-1979, a number of mass-market computers and systems were developed; in 1975, Ed Roberts released the Altair 8800 and IBM released the IBM 5100; The same year Bill Gates and Paul Allen released the popular Microsoft and the following year, Steve Jobs devised the first ever Apple computer called Apple I; In 1979, the MicroPro International released Wordstar, a word processing program.
+From 1974-1979, several mass-market computers and systems were developed; in 1975, Ed Roberts released the Altair 8800 and IBM released the IBM 5100; The same year Bill Gates and Paul Allen released the popular Microsoft and the following year, Steve Jobs devised the first ever Apple computer called Apple I; In 1979, the MicroPro International released Wordstar, a word processing programme.

 It wasn’t until 1981 that the first personal computer was released by IBM, which used Microsoft’s MS-DOS operating system, floppy disks, an Intel chip, and a colour monitor.